orrkrup/mace/README.md

 Follow the installation instructions in https://developer.nvidia.com/isaac-gym to download IsaacGym, and once downloaded, use the instructions in the attached documnetation to install.
 This code was tested with IsaacGym Preview Release 4 only.

 ### For VAE environments:
-VAE environments require the 3D SoftIntroVAE code, available <a href="https://github.com/orrkrup/3d-soft-intro-vae-pytorch"> here </a>.
+VAE environments require the 3D SoftIntroVAE code, available <a href="https://github.com/orrkrup/3d-soft-intro-vae-pytorch">here</a>.
 Clone the repository, and in its main directory, run `pip install -e .`.

 ### ShapeNet
 Running the ShapeNet Airplane environment also requires the ShapeNet dataset, or at least its Airplane class, to be located in `./shapenet_root/` (or at any other location specified by the `data_dir` argument in the `config_file`).
 The dataset can be obtained from the <a href="https://shapenet.org/">ShapeNet website</a>.